How To Plant Japanese Maple Trees?

 Return some of the improved soil to the planting hole.
 Next, place the maple so that the top edge of the rootball is 1 inch above the garden surface.
 Add more soil to the bottom of the hole if needed.

-Fill the empty space in the hole with the prepared soil mix and lightly compact it.
+Fill the space in the hole with the prepared soil mix and lightly compact it.
 Do all planting steps as gently as possible to avoid damaging the roots.

 Aftercare